 Key players: Kevin Garnett, Ronnie

 Hall of Famer Kevin Garnett transferred to Chicago's Farragut Career Academy before his senior year in 1994-95 and created one of the greatest high school basketball duos of all time when he paired up with fellow phenom Ronnie Fields, who was one year behind him in school.

-We all know about Garnett's storied career.
-He was the National Player of the Year in 1995 and became the first high school player picked in the NBA draft in 20 years.
-But the more compelling story might be Fields, who reportedly had a 50-inch vertical and once jumped over future Illinois star Sergio McClain for a dunk.
+Garnett was the National Player of the Year in 1995 and became the first high school player picked in the NBA draft in 20 years, when he was selected No. 5 overall by the MInnesota Timberwolves.

 8. 2005-06 Lawrence North High School